 Lunches and teas in the church hall

 Open Gardens events are always a popular feature of Spring and Summer, so don't miss Dersingham Open Gardens which takes place annually on the Spring bank holiday weekend.
-Provisional dates for 2017 are Sunday - Monday 28th - 29th May.
+Dates for 2017 are Sunday - Monday 28th - 29th May, 11am - 5pm both days.
 We aim to bring you at least the scent of Chelsea with a show that features some wonderful village gardens, an art studio trail, and of course the opportunity for a cuppa and a piece of cake.
 Or maybe lunch too!

 Your tour of Dersingham Open Gardens starts at St Nicholas Church Hall, from where you buy your ticket (unless bought in advance) and pick up a copy of the guide to the gardens.
 There is a map available here which shows the location of the hall, opposite St Nicholas Church.